MartianColonist/Excalibur/docs/index.rst

 ..
-Excalibur-alpha documentation master file, created by sphinx-quickstart on Thu Aug 27 17:19:57 2020.
+Excalibur documentation master file, created by sphinx-quickstart on Thu Aug 27 17:19:57 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Excalibur-alpha's documentation.
+Excalibur's documentation.
 =============================================

 Welcome to Excalibur!